Chapter Fifteen

 Why Command-Line Editors Matter

-Modern graphical editors — VS Code, Sublime Text, JetBrains IDEs — are wonderful for writing software on a laptop.
+Modern graphical editors, such as VS Code, Sublime Text, and the JetBrains IDEs, are wonderful for writing software on a laptop.
 But they are not installed on every server you will ever log in to.
 When you SSH into a remote machine to fix a broken config, you get whatever editors the server has, usually nano and vi, and you must be able to use them.
-Command-line editors also start instantly, work over slow connections, handle enormous files without choking, and can be driven entirely from the keyboard — which, once you are fluent, is much faster than reaching for a mouse.
+Command-line editors also start instantly, work over slow connections, handle enormous files without choking, and can be driven entirely from the keyboard, which, once you are fluent, is much faster than reaching for a mouse.

 Nano: The Easy Option